lzelus/wso2-subscription-request-lambda/README.md

 The process is as follows:
 ![Restricted Subscription Overall Process](docimages/WSO2RestrictedSubscription.png "Restricted Subscription Overall Process")

+The second lambda service involved in this process can be found at: https://github.com/byu-oit-appdev/WSO2SubscriptionApproval

 ### Requirements

 1. AWS Boto3 must be installed and configured with access keys for local development and testing.